Cork's 96FM: Late 1990s

 The late 1990s led to the complete discarding of the 'Hits and Memories' moniker, and some programming changes, with night-time programmes to appeal to younger listeners (not heard in Cork since the Radio South days) being introduced.
-The late 1990s and early 2000s also saw the introduction of new transmitters to provide practically full coverage of the county (the original licence was for Cork city and part of the county, but this was later extended to allow the whole county to be covered, although to this day it can be difficult to receive 96FM in parts of West Cork, while C103 is available everywhere).
+The late 1990s and early 2000s also saw the introduction of new transmitters to provide practically full coverage of the county (the original licence was for Cork city and part of the county, but this was later extended to allow the whole county to be covered.

 21st century

 Writing in Radio Today in 2013, Kieran McGeary, Chief Executive, Station Manager and Programme Director of Cork's 96FM and C103, stated that 96FM had a "very strong line-up" but that finding new younger talent was a major challenge for the whole radio industry.

 In 2014, the station's flagship presenter, Neil Prendeville, departed 96FM for rival station RedFM.
 In August 2015, 96FM's listenership figures slid behind those of RedFM for the first time in the history of the stations.